Novichok: History and disclosure

 Novichok agents were designed as part of a Soviet program codenamed Foliant.
 Five Novichok variants are believed to have been adapted for military use.
 The most versatile is A-232 (Novichok-5).
 Novichok agents have never been used on the battlefield.
 The UK government determined that a Novichok agent was used in the poisoning of Sergei and Yulia Skripal in Salisbury, Wiltshire, England in March 2018.
-It was unanimously confirmed by four laboratories around the world, according to the OPCW.
+This was unanimously confirmed by four laboratories around the world, according to the OPCW.

 Novichok was also involved in the poisoning of a British couple in Amesbury, Wiltshire, four months later, believed to have been caused by residual nerve agent discarded after the Salisbury attack.
 The attacks led to the death of one person, left three others in a critical condition from which they recovered, and briefly hospitalised a police officer.
 The Russian government denies producing or researching agents "under the title Novichok".
 In September 2020, the German government said that opposition figure and anti-corruption activist Alexei Navalny, who was evacuated from Omsk to Berlin for treatment in late August after becoming ill during his flight, was poisoned by a Novichok agent.

 Novichok has been known to most Western intelligence services since the 1990s, and in 2016 Iranian chemists working at a university in Tehran synthesised five of the seven Novichok agents for analysis and produced detailed mass spectroscopy data which was added to the OPCW's Central Analytical Database.
 Previously, there had been no detailed descriptions of their spectral properties in peer-reviewed general scientific literature.
 A small amount of agent A-230 was also claimed to have been synthesised in the Czech Republic in 2017 for the purpose of obtaining analytical data to help defend against these novel toxic compounds.

 The Soviet Union and Russia reportedly developed extremely potent fourth-generation chemical weapons from the 1970s until the early 1990s, according to a publication by two chemists, Lev Fyodorov and Vil Mirzayanov, in Moskovskiye Novosti weekly in 1992.
-(Note: Mirzayanov had made a similar disclosure a year earlier in the 10 October 1991 issue of the Moscow newspaper, Kuranty.)
+(Note: Mirzayanov had made a similar disclosure a year earlier in the 10 October 1991 issue of the Moscow newspaper Kuranty.)
 The publication appeared just on the eve of Russia's signing of the Chemical Weapons Convention.
 According to Mirzayanov, the Russian Military Chemical Complex (MCC) was using defence conversion money received from the West for development of a chemical warfare facility.
 Mirzayanov made his disclosure out of environmental concerns.
 He was the head of a counter-intelligence department and performed measurements outside the chemical weapons facilities to make sure that foreign spies could not detect any traces of production.
 To his horror, the levels of deadly substances were eighty times greater than the maximum safe concentration.